 When life gets extra busy, sleep is usually the first thing to be sacrificed.
 This is a big mistake because you need to be rested to maintain a positive mood, to be productive, and to take good care of others.

 Make it a priority to sleep for 7 to 9 hours every night.
 One strategy to support healthy sleep is setting a "lights out" time that you hold yourself accountable to.
-Other habits to build into your nighttime routine for better sleep include meditating, journaling, and reading.
+Other habits to build into your nighttime self care routine for better sleep include meditating, journaling, and reading.

 If you're accustomed to feeling sleep deprived, you'll be amazed how much more manageable life feels when you've gotten enough rest!